How to create the perfect internal status page

 When systems fail, quick response makes all the difference.

-Teams using internal monitoring tools resolve issues 30-40% faster on average.
+Teams using internal monitoring tools resolve issues 30-40% faster on average, as demonstrated in research on proactive monitoring effectiveness.

 Better monitoring means better protection for your revenue and reputation.